Barry Ackerley: Seattle SuperSonics

-In July 1990, the city council approved a deal for a privately-owned $100 million facility to be built on the Ackerley land in SoDo, despite objections over traffic and parking by the Seahawks and Mariners in the neighboring Kingdome.
+In July 1990, the city council approved a deal for a privately owned $100 million facility to be built on the Ackerley land in SoDo, despite objections over traffic and parking by the Seahawks and Mariners in the neighboring Kingdome.
 The city's contribution would be to waive about $31 million in tax revenues (about $1 million per year) to potentially be collected on admissions fees at the new arena.
 It would also pay $2 million for street improvements around the proposed site, including a pedestrian walkway over South Royal Brougham Way.
-Ackerley also agreed to sign a 30-year lease for the Sonics and to build an 1,800-stall parking garage.
+Ackerley also agreed to sign a 30-year lease for the Sonics and to build a 1,800-stall parking garage.
 Ackerley appeased the Seahawks' concerns, noting the arena would be empty during any NFL games.
 The Mariners unsuccessfully continued to object, even enlisting then-Major League Baseball commissioner Fay Vincent and then-American League president Bobby Brown to speak before the council ahead of their final vote.

 During negotiations, Ackerley had asked for a provision to reduce the seating at the Coliseum by 9,000 seats so the older arena couldn't compete with the new building, but the city would not agree.
-Another selling point of the new arena were luxury suites, a means to attract corporate money and sponsorship that was then an emerging new revenue stream for sports team owners.
+Another selling point of the new arena was luxury suites, a means to attract corporate money and sponsorship that was then an emerging new revenue stream for sports team owners.
 Ackerley's financing and agreement with the city hinged on the ability to sell the 70 proposed luxury suites.

 Ackerley also committed to submitting an expansion application to the NHL by a September 15, 1990 deadline as part of the arena deal.
 His son Bill would head the expansion effort, while a competing group led by Microsoft executive Chris Larson and former Seattle Totems player then coach Bill MacFarland was preparing their own application.
 With the Ackerley application already submitted, the two groups would merge with Larson and MacFarland being primary points of contact with the NHL.
-Then owner of the Seattle Thunderbirds, Bill Yuill, also joined the group.
-Larson and MacFarland, along with Barry Ackerley and Bill Lear, Ackerley's financial advisor, were set to make a presentation to the NHL's Board of Governors on December 5, 1990.
+Then the owner of the Seattle Thunderbirds, Bill Yuill, also joined the group.
+Larson and MacFarland, along with Barry Ackerley and Bill Lear, Ackerley's financial advisor, were set to make a presentation to the NHL's board of governors on December 5, 1990.
 At the meeting, Ackerley and Lear asked to meet with the board first, promptly withdrew their application, and left.
 Larson and MacFarland were stunned to learn of the development but were unable to pursue any recourse as their names were never on the submitted application.